 Underlying NIDCR’s Financial Management Plan is the Institute’s goal to provide stable levels of support for high quality scientific research and research training.

-The NIDCR will continue to provide individual consideration to all competing applications.
-For all competing modular R01 and R01 equivalent applications selected for funding, the NIDCR intends to reduce applications by at least 8% below the peer review recommended level of support.
-For all competing non-modular R01 and R01 equivalent applications selected for funding, the NIDCR intends to reduce applications by at least 12% below the peer review recommended level of support.
-For well-funded NIDCR investigators additional reductions may be considered.
+NIDCR will continue to provide individual consideration to all competing applications.
+For all competing modular R01 and R01 equivalent applications selected for funding, NIDCR intends to reduce applications by at least 9 percent below the peer review recommended level of support.
+For all competing non-modular R01 and R01 equivalent applications selected for funding, NIDCR intends to reduce applications by at least 15 percent below the peer review recommended level of support.
+For well-funded NIDCR investigators, additional reductions may be considered.

 For all competing research training and career development award applications selected for funding, NIDCR intends to continue providing funding at the NIDCR specific allowable costs and/or the peer review recommended level of support.

 Consistent with the NIH Next Generation Researchers Initiative, NIDCR is committed to support a robust and diverse workforce through additional funding consideration for supporting Early Stage Investigators (ESIs) and At-risk Investigators.
-All competing ESI non-modular applications will be reduced by 5% and modular applications will not be affected.
+All competing ESI non-modular applications will be reduced by 10 percent, and modular applications will not be affected.